 Aside from major medical conditions, snakes can refuse to eat for a multitude of reasons.
 Being too cold is a common problem for many pet ball pythons, especially in the winter months, but is easily corrected by providing a heat light.

-If your ball python is about to shed, then he won't be eating until he is all done getting rid of his old skin.
+If your ball python is about to shed, then it won't be eating until it is all done getting rid of the old skin.
 Signs your snake is about to shed include an ashy appearance to their skin and milky eyes.

 Stress is an often overlooked reason why snakes won't eat.
 New enclosures, other snakes in the enclosure, or too much handling can cause your ball python to get stressed out and not want to eat.

 Differences in prey will also cause a picky snake to stop eating.
 The smell, the size, whether the prey is alive, freshly killed, or frozen and then thawed, the kind of prey and even the color of the prey can all determine whether or not your snake is going to take in his meal.